Course Code | CHC50113 |

 You can apply for Recognition of Prior Learning and receive credits toward your degree.

-You are required to complete a minimum of 240 hours in a regulated early learning centre as part of your course.
-We will arrange this placement for you.
+You are required to complete a minimum of 280 hours of placement in a regulated early learning centre as part of your course including a 2 week leadership placement towards the end of the course.
+This can be in your place of employment or as a volunteer.

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.